fgallovic/LinSlipInv/examples/README.md

 ----------------------------------------------

 ####List of available examples:
  - `SIV1a`: Benchmark from the Source Inversion Validation (SIV, Mai et al., 2016, see the enclosed pdf file, or directly http://equake-rc.info/sivdb/).
-Note that the inversion using `SlipInvNNLS` takes several hours on 6-core CPU.
+Note that the inversion using `SlipInvNNLS` takes approx. 2 hours on 6-core CPU.
  - `LAquila-realdata`: Inversion of real data recorded during the Mw6.3 2009 L'Aquila earthquake.
 You are welcome to try all the features for analysis of the slip resolution by means of synthetic tests. `SlipInvNNLS` takes approx. half an hour on 6-core CPU to perform the inversion.

 ####How to run the examples: